FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Introduction

-\textbf{Objective:} Our goal is to assess whether MLLMs can effectively analyze fingerprints for specialized tasks.
-To achieve this, we have designed a standardized benchmark, \textsc{FPBench}, to evaluate MLLMs specifically for fingerprints, advancing the use of foundation models in biometrics.
-To the best of our knowledge, \textsc{FPBench} is a novel benchmark that focuses on specially curated fingerprint analysis tasks using reasoning models.

-\textbf{Approach.} We examine the performance of a total of 20 MLLMS (18 open-source + 2 proprietary) on fingerprint analytic tasks with \textit{zero-shot} and \textit{chain-of-thought} prompting.
+\textbf{Objective:} \textit{Our goal is to assess whether MLLMs can effectively analyze fingerprints for specialized tasks.} So, we have designed a standardized benchmark, \textsc{FPBench}, to evaluate MLLMs for fingerprints, advancing the use of foundation models in biometrics.
+To the best of our knowledge, \textsc{FPBench} is a novel benchmark that focuses on specialized fingerprint analysis tasks using reasoning models.\\ \textbf{Approach.} We examine the performance of a total of 20 MLLMS on fingerprint analytic tasks with \textit{zero-shot} and \textit{chain-of-thought (CoT)} prompting.
 We divide the eight fingerprint tasks considered in this benchmark into five categories.
-For each task, we prepared prompts based on MCQ styled questions using fingerprint datasets as shown in Fig \ref{fig:tasks}.
-See the distribution of the questions pertaining to each category and task in Fig~\ref{fig:categories}.
-Our main contributions are as follows: \begin{enumerate} \item We introduce \textsc{FPBench}, a \textit{first-of-its-kind }evaluation benchmark for fingerprint understanding using MLLMs.
-We evaluate 18 open-source and 2 proprietary MLLM models on a suite of biometric and forensic tasks using real and synthetic datasets. \item We investigate \textit{zero-shot} and \textit{chain-of-thought} prompt design strategies to guide the MLLMs to perform complex feature analysis for verification and classification tasks using structured reasoning. \item We evaluate the findings by comparing with state-of-the art fingerprint domain baselines and discuss the potential \textit{applications} and \textit{challenges} for designing foundation models for fingerprints. \end{enumerate}
+For each task, we prepared prompts based on multiple-choice questions (MCQ) using fingerprint datasets.
+Our \textbf{main contributions} are as follows: \begin{enumerate} \item We introduce \textsc{FPBench}, a \textit{first-of-its-kind }evaluation benchmark for fingerprint understanding using MLLMs.
+We evaluate 18 open-source and 2 proprietary MLLM models on a suite of biometric and forensic tasks using real and synthetic datasets. \item We investigate \textit{zero-shot} and \textit{chain-of-thought (CoT)} prompt design strategies to guide the MLLMs to perform complex feature analysis for verification and classification tasks using structured reasoning. \item We further investigate the impact of \textit{fine-tuning of vision and language encoders} for successful domain adaptation and compare our findings with state-of-the-art baselines in fingerprint analysis. \end{enumerate}